vercel/next.js/errors/no-head-import-in-document.md

 ### Why This Error Occurred

-`next/head` should not be imported in `pages/_document.js`.
-This can cause unexpected issues in your application.

-### Why This Error Occurred

 `next/head` was imported in `pages/_document.js`.
 This can cause unexpected issues in your application.

 ### Possible Ways to Fix It